 Stingless Beekeeping Project

 Amazonian stingless bees produce a type of honey that is highly valued for both its unique taste and medicinal qualities.
 Regionally, stingless bee products garner a premium price and there is a robust market for their honey.
-We are training communities to raise stingless bees as a sustainable source of income, providing alternatives from other more destructive economic activities.
-For example, there are now over 50 stingless beehives in one Maijuna community with more on the way.
-This project is in collaboration with the Asociación La Restinga.
+We are training communities to raise stingless bees as a sustainable source of income, providing alternatives to other more destructive economic activities like logging and poaching.
+For example, there are now over 120 stingless beehives in three Maijuna communities with more on the way.
+This project is in collaboration with Asociación La Restinga.

 Aguaje Palm Fruit PROJECT